Sunoo/homebridge-camera-ffmpeg/README.md

 ### Optional videoConfig Parameters

+- `returnAudioTarget`: _(EXPERIMENTAL)_ The FFmpeg output command for directing audio back to a two-way capable camera.
 - `maxStreams`: The maximum number of streams that will be allowed at once to this camera.
 (Default: `2`)
 - `maxWidth`: The maximum width used for video streamed to HomeKit.
 If set to 0, the resolution of the source is used.
 If not set, will use any size HomeKit requests.
 - `maxHeight`: The maximum height used for video streamed to HomeKit.
 If set to 0, the resolution of the source is used.
 If not set, will use any size HomeKit requests.